abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 See the [ABP CLI documentation](https://docs.abp.io/en/abp/latest/CLI) for all the available options.

-> You can also use the [Get Started](https://abp.io/get-started) page to generate a CLI command for creating a new application.
+> You can also use the [Get Started](https://abp.io/get-started) page to generate a CLI command to create a new application.

 You can use any IDE that supports .NET 7.x, like [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).